jaime-pue/into-parquet/README.md

 ##### Note on `Null` values

 By default, the into-parquet script handles null values in the input CSV files.
+Any missing or empty values in the CSV will be interpreted as nulls during the conversion process.
 To ensure proper handling, it is important that any null values in the CSV are represented as NULL in uppercase.
 This ensures consistency and allows the script to correctly recognise and convert these null values into the Parquet format.

 #### Table description